 I have, since joining The Church of Jesus Christ of Latter-day Saints in 1974, been a fan and defender of the King James Version (KJV), also known as the Authorized Version (AV).
-I particularly love our Latter-day Saint version with the JST or Joseph Smith Translation notes.
+I particularly love our Latter-day Saint version with the JST or Joseph Smith Translation notes, and multiple other helps.

 Over the last decades, it has become fashionable to put down the KJV and replace it with other, supposedly superior, English translations.
 The most common arguments against the AV include its archaic language and difficult linguistic approach.
-These simply make the text more interesting.
+To me, these simply make the text more interesting.
 As members of the restored Church we have many reasons to rejoice over the AV.

 The Hebrew Bible